TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 ## Coalescing

 Being able to open up bracketed query expressions on fields leads us onto another cool trick in Bloblang referred to as coalescing.
-It's very common in the world of document mapping that due to structural deviations a value that we wish to obtain could come from one of multiple possible paths.
+A common scenario is that a value that we wish to obtain could come from one of multiple possible paths due to structural deviations.

 To illustrate this problem change the input document to the following: